Great Northern Highway and Pinga Street

 What's Happening

-• Construction of a new roundabout underpass, connecting Pinga Street to the new Lumsden Point Access Road
+• Construction of a new roundabout underpass, connecting Pinga street to the new Lumsden Point Access Road - Bunarrah Drive

-• Construction of two, 15 metre single span structures (bridges) over the new roundabout interchange (providing four lanes over the roundabout); and
+• Construction of two, 15 metre single span structures (bridges) providing four lanes of traffic over the new roundabout interchange; and

 Benefits

-• significantly improve traffic flow and help reduce congestion at Pinga Street, enhance acceleration opportunities and ensure adequate sight distance for all road users.
+• significantly improve traffic flow and help reduce congestion at Pinga Street, enhancing acceleration opportunities and ensuring adequate sight distance for all road users.

-• facilitate safer entry and exit at Lumsden Point Access Road for all vehicles:and
+• facilitate safer entry and exit at Lumsden Point Access Road for all vehicles;

-• facilitate the safe movement of OSOM loads and help accommodate increased traffic volumes from Lumsden Point, improving road safety and travel amenity for all road users in the Wedgefield area.
+• facilitate the safe movement of OSOM loads and accommodate increased traffic volumes from Lumsden Point, improving road safety and travel efficiency for all road users in the Wedgefield area.

 Improve